kkspeed/NaiveWM/README.md

 If you are unable to move mouse or type anything, it's likely that you are not in <tt>input</tt> group.
 Add yourself by <tt>gpasswd -a your\_name input</tt>.

+### Reduce CPU Load by Using More Efficient Compositor
+On my Thinkpad X1 Carbon 2016, it uses roughly 6% CPU when idle.
+It is because that it redraws fullscreen each frame.
+A more efficient compositor is being developed but is currently disabled by default.
+To enable it, remove the <tt>-DNAIVE\_COMPOISTOR</tt> from <tt>CMAKE\_CXX\_FLAGS</tt> in
+<tt>CMakeLists.txt</tt>.

 ## Recommended Configurations
 It's recommended that you do the following things: